opentargets-archive/rest_api/README.md

 However this will not work when the app is run by `uwsgi`, as it is in the docker container and in production. _This is intentional since DEBUG mode there would allow code injection._

+### Custom data sources

+Custom data sources can be specified via environment variables, assuming that the relevant indices exist in the Elasticsearch instance to which the API is pointing.
+Such environment variables must be named CUSTOM_DATASOURCE_{TYPE}, e.g. CUSTOM_DATASOURCE_GENETIC_ASSOCIATION.
+Multiple custom data sources of the same type can be passed as a comma-separated list.
+Example: `export CUSTOM_DATASOURCE_GENETIC_ASSOCIATION=genomics_england_tiering`

 ## Docker Container
 ### Build